How to Plant Strawberries

 Make planting holes deep and wide enough to accommodate the entire root system without bending it.
 However, don’t plant too deep!
 The roots should be covered, but the crown should be right at the soil surface.
 It is very important that you do NOT bury the crown (central growing bud) of the plant or it could rot.
 The leaves, flowers, and fruit must be exposed to light and fresh air. (in my video on planting berries in pots I show you where the crown is at the 4:45 minute mark)

 Firm the plants in by pressing down around the plant, not hard, just so you know they have good contact with the soil.
 Water well, which will also settle their roots into the soil.

 Mulch with oat, rye or wheat straw or even pine needles (some call it pine straw).
-This helps keep the soil evenly moist, reduce weeds and helps keep dirt from splashing up on your plants. (which in turn will reduce soil borne diseases)
+This helps keep the soil evenly moist, reduce weeds and prevents dirt from splashing up on your plants. (which will reduce soil-borne diseases)

 Mulching with straw also helps benefit the soil as it breaks down.
 This summer I am going to experiment with mulching with alfalfa hay as it is superior in nitrogen.
 I will let you know how that goes.

 Good even irrigation is the best for strawberries.
 Too much can cause the berries to be tasteless and too little will lessen hardiness of the plant and productivity.
 I prefer drip or soaker hoses on a schedule for even watering.
 I adjust according to the climate.